rice-solar-physics/EBTEL/README.md

 + <a href="http://adsabs.harvard.edu/abs/2012ApJ...752..161C">Cargill et al. 2012A, ApJ, 752:161 (Paper 2)</a>
 + <a href="http://adsabs.harvard.edu/abs/2012ApJ...758....5C">Cargill et al. 2012B, ApJ, 758:5 (Paper 3)</a>

-##TERMS OF USE:
+See also [ebtel++](https://github.com/rice-solar-physics/ebtelPlusPlus), a C++ implementation of the EBTEL model that treats the electron and ion populations separately.
+Note that while the IDL version of EBTEL only solves the single fluid equations, there is little or no difference between the two-fluid and single-fluid models below roughly 5 MK.

+## Word of Caution
+In its integration scheme, EBTEL IDL uses a fixed timestep with a default value of 1 second.
+In order to accurately model a strong, impulsive heating event, it is necessary to resolve the timescales of the relevant physical processes, most notably thermal conduction, which can be on the order of milliseconds for a typical coronal plasma (e.g. [Bradshaw and Cargill, 2013](http://adsabs.harvard.edu/abs/2013ApJ...770...12B)).
+Thus the EBTEL IDL integration routine with the default timestep may under resolve portions of the loop's evolution, particularly in the early heating and conductive cooling phases.

+[ebtel++](https://github.com/rice-solar-physics/ebtelPlusPlus) addresses this issue by providing an adaptive timestep routine that ensures the timestep is always sufficiently small compared to the timescales of the relevant physical processes. ebtel++ also provides an additional correction to the _c_<sub>1</sub> parameter during the conduction phase and treats the electrons and the ions separately (see appendices of [Barnes et al., 2016](http://adsabs.harvard.edu/abs/2016ApJ...829...31B) for more details).
+Both of these corrections are likely to be important in the case of strong, impulsive heating.
+Thus, for sufficiently short heating timescales and large heating rates, use of ebtel++ is recommended.

+## Terms of Use
 This code is the authorized version of EBTEL dated January 2013.
 Updates will be made as and when necessary.This code is distributed as is.
 Modifications by the user are unsupported.
 If you believe you have encountered an error in the original (i.e. unaltered) code, create an issue or submit a pull request with the requested changes.

 Use of EBTEL should be acknowledged by referencing Papers 1 & 2 as listed above.

-##PURPOSE:
+## Purpose
 Compute the evolution of spatially-averaged (along the field) loop quantities using simplified equations.
 The instantaneous differential emission measure of the transition region is also computed.
 This version incorporates all the modifications from Paper 2 and is written in modular form for clarity.
 DEM parts unchanged except for TR pressure correction (see Paper 2).

-##INPUTS:
+## Inputs
 + ttime  = time array (s)
 + heat   = heating rate array (erg cm^-3 s^-1)   (direct heating only; the first element, heat(0), determines the initial static equilibrium)
 + length = loop half length (top of chromosphere to apex) (cm)

-##OPTIONAL KEYWORD INPUTS:
+## Optional Keyword Inputs
 + classical = set to use the UNsaturated classical heat flux
 + dem_old   = set to use old technique of computing DEM(T) in the trans. reg. (weighted average of demev, demcon, and demeq)
 + flux_nt   = energy flux array for nonthermal electrons impinging the chromosphere (input as a positive quantity; erg cm^-2 s^-1)
 + energy_nt = mean energy of the nonthermal electrons in keV (default is 50 keV)
 + rtv       = set to use Rosner, Tucker, Vaiana radiative loss function (Winebarger form)

-##OUTPUTS:
+## Outputs
 + t (t_a) = temperature array corresponding to time (avg. over coronal section of loop / apex)
 + n (n_a) = electron number density array (cm^-3) (coronal avg. / apex)
 + p (p_a) = pressure array (dyn cm^-2) (coronal avg. /apex)